DanMedinaGH/IT_portfolio/docs/portfolio/office_365/add_user/office365_add_user.md

 ![Office 365 Add Apps](./assets/images/office365_add_apps.png)

-After, we can add a role the user if they are managing or adminstering any services.
+After, we can assign a role to the user if they are managing or adminstering any services.

 ![Office 365 Add Role](./assets/images/office365_add_role.png)

-If we plan on creating a person with the same settings in the future, then we save them as a template.
+If we plan on creating a user with the same settings in the future, then we save them as a template.

 ![Office 365 Save Template](./assets/images/office365_save_template.png)